This class will give you hands-on experience with usability evaluation and

 Your classmates are here to learn.
 They have the right to pursue their education without being distracted by others' disruptive behavior, or made uncomfortable by inappropriate jokes or unwanted sexual interest.

 In short, treat your classmates as respected colleagues, support each other when needed, have fun without spoiling it for anyone else, and everybody wins.

-(1) You are welcome to take notes on your laptop, but this can be distracting to others, so please sit in the back if you do this.
-(2) If you find yourself trying to keep an eye on your emails and messages during class, know that you are missing out on a lot of information that will eventually prove useful to your project and your grade.
+About your phone: If you feel you must keep reading/texting your phone's notifications, please sit in the back, as this is distracting to others.
+If you find yourself trying to keep an eye on your emails and messages during class, know that you are missing out on a lot of information that will eventually prove useful to your project and your grade.
 As you'll learn in this class, we humans pay a huge cognitive tax when we try to multitask.
 You'll be better off as a student and a future professional if you learn to wait till after class to check your phone/etc.

 Students with Disabilities

 Accommodations for students with disabilities are determined and